addyosmani/backbone-fundamentals/backbone-fundamentals.md

     </div>
 ```

-<i>Final HTML definition result of the Handlebars templating, basic_page_simple_template and editTodoView.template_partial</i>
+*Final HTML definition resulting from basic_page_simple_template and editTodoView.template_partial*

-The next section explains, how the template parameters are collected by the <b>BasicView</b> and the HTML definition is loaded.
+The next section explains how the template parameters are collected by the `BasicView` and the HTML definition is loaded.

 #### DOM management and $.mobile.changePage

-When <b>render</b> is executed, <b>BasicView</b> will first clean up the DOM, by removing the previous page in <b>line 70</b>.
-To delete the elements from the DOM, <b>$.remove</b> cannot be used, but <b>$previousEl.detach()</b>.
-<b>Detach</b> does not remove the elements attached events and data.
+When `render` is executed (line 29 is the source code listing below), `BasicView` first cleans up the DOM by removing the previous page (line 70).
+To delete the elements from the DOM, `$.remove` cannot be used, but `$previousEl.detach()` can be since `detach` does not remove the element's attached events and data.

-This is important, because jQuery Mobile still needs information to e.g.
-trigger transition effects when switching to another page.
-Have in mind, that the DOM data and events should be cleared later on as well due to possible performance lacking.
+This is important, because jQuery Mobile still needs information (e.g., to trigger transition effects when switching to another page).
+Keep in mind that the DOM data and events should be cleared later on as well to avoid possible performance issues.

-Other strategies than the one used in the function <b>cleanupPossiblePageDuplicationInDOM</b> to cleanup the DOM are applicable.
-To only remove the old page having the same id than the current from the DOM, when it was already requested before,
-would also be a working strategy of preventing DOM duplication.
-Depending on what fits best to your application needs,
-it is also possible a one-banana problem to exchange it with a caching mechanism.
+Other strategies than the one used in the function `cleanupPossiblePageDuplicationInDOM` to cleanup the DOM are viable.
+To only remove the old page having the same id as the current from the DOM, when it was already requested before, would also be a working strategy of preventing DOM duplication.
+Depending on what fits best to your application needs, it is also possibly a one-banana problem to exchange it using a caching mechanism.

-Next, <b>BasicView</b> will collect all template parameters from the concrete View implementation
-and inserts the HTML of the requested page into the body.
-This is done in <b>steps 4, 5, 6</b> <b>and 7</b> and between <b>line 23</b> and <b>51</b>.
+Next, `BasicView` collects all template parameters from the concrete View implementation and inserts the HTML of the requested page into the body.
+This is done in steps 4, 5, 6, and 7 in the diagram above (between lines 23 and 51 in the source listing).

-Additional, the <b>data-role</b> will be set on the jQuery Mobile page.
-Common used attribute values are
+Additionally, the `data-role` will be set on the jQuery Mobile page.
+Commonly used attribute values are
-<b>page</b>, <b>dialog</b> or <b>popup</b>.
+page, dialog, or popup.

-As you can see, in <b>line 74</b>, it also contains a manual implementation to handle the back buttons action.
-In special scenarios, the back button navigation functionality of jQuery Mobile was not working with older versions and disabled jQMobiles navigation sytem.
+As you can see, (starting at line 74), the `goBackInHistory` function contains a manual implementation to handle the back button's action.
+In certain scenarios, the back button navigation functionality of jQuery Mobile was not working with older versions and disabled jQMobile's navigation sytem.

 ```javascript